Enhancing LLM Safety Through a Theoretical Minimax Game Lens: INTRODUCTION

 The scarcity of data is not unique to multilingual model training, and synthetic data has played a crucial role in addressing this issue~\citep{aryabumi2024aya}.
 Ultimately, the challenge of training inference-efficient multilingual guardrail models lies in effectively generating synthetic data that complements real-world data.
 Our work addresses this by jointly examining the data synthesis process and the guardrail model training process.
 Specifically, we ask: can we develop a self-improving system in which the guardrail model actively guides the synthetic data generation process to enhance its own training?
 In response, we propose an iterative two-player RL framework involving a data generator and a guardrail classifier, enabling continuous improvement of both synthetic data generation and classifier training.

 We formulate and analyze the two-player game in a theoretical setting, demonstrating that it constitutes a minimax game with a Nash equilibrium, and prove that our algorithm converges linearly to the equilibrium.
 Building on this theoretical foundation, we implement practical techniques, such as data filtering and self-judgment, to ensure stability and robustness within the framework.
 Additionally, we carefully curate the seed dataset to provide a strong foundation for the iterative process.
 Our model, \ours, is evaluated across six multilingual safety benchmarks, including four originally in English that were translated into the languages under consideration.
 The results show that \ours consistently outperforms baselines of similar scale by more than $20\%$ on average.
 Even when compared to larger-scale guardrail baselines, \ours achieves an average improvement of approximately $10\%$ across languages.
-Our contributions are listed as follows, \begin{itemize}[nosep,leftmargin=*] \item We propose a two-player RL framework for multilingual guardrail model training, grounded in theoretical analysis of convergence to Nash equilibrium. \item Addressing the lack of open-source multilingual safety data, our framework enables the generation of synthetic data in any language supported by the generator. \item Through extensive empirical evaluation, we demonstrate that our 0.5B classifier significantly outperforms state-of-the-art guardrails of similar scale across diverse datasets and consistently surpasses larger models. \item We show that synthetic data generated under the guidance of the 0.5B classifier generalizes effectively to train both larger classifiers (1.5B) and different architectures (Llama-3.2-1B), resulting in superior performance. \end{itemize}
+Our contributions are listed as follows, \begin{itemize}[nosep,leftmargin=*] \item We propose a two-player RL framework for multilingual guardrail model training, grounded in theoretical analysis of convergence to Nash equilibrium. \item Addressing the lack of multilingual safety data, our framework enables the generation of synthetic data in any language supported by the generator. \item Through extensive empirical evaluation, we demonstrate that our 0.5B classifier significantly outperforms state-of-the-art guardrails of similar scale across diverse datasets and consistently surpasses larger models. \item We perform comprehensive ablation studies to deepen understanding of multilingual guardrail model training. \end{itemize}

-\section{Related Work}
+\section{RELATED WORK}

+\textbf{Fine-tuning LLMs via Two-player RL.} Recent research on improving LLM reasoning has been exploring various two-player RL frameworks. \citet{zhou2024reflect} and \citet{ma2024coevolving} employ online RL to fine-tune two LLM agents for collaborative task-solving.
+Unlike these approaches, our method, while also leveraging a two-player RL framework, focuses on data synthesis and model training rather than real-time collaboration between LLM agents during inference.
+More relevantly, recent work has adopted adversarial approaches where two players pursue opposing objectives.
+Among these, \citet{cheng2024self, chen2024self, wu2024self, munos2023nash, swamy2024minimaximalist} employ a self-play framework, where LLMs iteratively optimize themselves to outperform previous versions on generation tasks such as math reasoning or instruction following.